-Hybrid-storage instances of ApsaraDB for Redis Enhanced Edition (Tair) developed by Alibaba Cloud are compatible with the Redis protocol.
-The instances store full data in disks and hot data in memory to guarantee high read/write performance.
-Hybrid-storage instances deliver a cost-effective solution to provide high-performance queries for frequently accessed data without the limit of memory capacity.
+Hybrid-storage instances of ApsaraDB for Redis Enhanced Edition (Tair) are developed by Alibaba Cloud and are compatible with the Redis protocol.
+These instances store all data in disks and hot data in memory to ensure high read and write performance.
+Hybrid-storage instances deliver a cost-effective solution that supports high-performance queries for frequently accessed data without the limit of memory capacity.

-Online education applications generate a large amount of data regarding online courses, question libraries, and messages between teachers and students.
-Only popular courses and the latest question libraries are frequently queried.
-You can use hybrid-storage instances to store all data of online courses in disks, and store popular courses and question libraries in memory.
-ApsaraDB for Redis provides a cost-effective solution to guarantee high read/write performance for frequently accessed data.
+Online education applications need to access a large amount of data.
+Such data includes online courses, question libraries, and messages between teachers and students.
+Only popular courses and the latest question libraries are frequently accessed.
+You can use hybrid-storage instances to store the data of online courses in disks, and store the data of popular courses and question libraries in memory.
+ApsaraDB for Redis provides a cost-effective solution to ensure high read and write performance for frequently accessed data.

 The following examples show the benefits of hybrid-storage instances:

-- Example 2: A user uses an on-premises Pika instance to reduce storage costs caused by a native Redis instance.
-The total size of the data is approximately 400 GB and only about 10% of the data is frequently accessed.
-High costs are incurred by cluster O&M. In this case, the user can use a hybrid-storage instance of ApsaraDB for Redis Enhanced Edition (Tair) with 64 GB of memory and 512 GB of disk capacity to ease the burden of O&M while ensuring high service quality.
+- Example 2: An on-premises Pika instance is used to reduce the storage costs of a native Redis deployment.
+The total size of the data is about 400 GB and only about 10% of the data is frequently accessed.
+High costs are incurred for cluster O&M.

-Note Cold data is the data that is infrequently accessed.
+Note Cold data is the data that is not frequently accessed.

 |Your business data is accessed at random.|